 Voice search and "near me" SEO

-Last reviewed 19 May 2026 · Growth Check editorial team
+Last updated 3 July 2026 | Growth Check editorial team

 How Google handles "near me"

-Google ignores the literal phrase "near me" — it injects your location automatically.
+Google ignores the literal phrase "near me", it injects your location automatically.
 So "best plumber near me" effectively becomes "best plumber [your town]".
 You don't need to put "near me" in your content; you need to be locally relevant for the underlying service.

 What you actually need